-I'm A Celebrity: Matt Hancock's West Suffolk constituents air their views
+I'm A Celebrity: Matt Hancock's Suffolk constituents air their views

 Vice president Fiona Unwin says there has been a "range of reactions" among members when they heard the news.

 "Some people thought it was hysterically funny that he was going to eat bugs and things in the jungle.
-Some people were like, 'Oh well, what do you expect?'.
+Some people were like 'oh well, what do you expect?'.
 And some people were really angry - some people were furious," she says.

 Although she thinks a "competitive" Mr Hancock, who previously trained as a jockey and ran the London Marathon, will "revel" in being on the show, she does not understand his choice to take part.